 Term Acronym (if appl.)
-Description Trunk Storm Sewers • Storm sewer with an inside diameter greater than 1500mm of a typical round-shaped sewer that receives runoff from the surrounding tributary; local storm sewers can be shaped as elliptical or a box culvert subject to the above sizing criteria to an equivalent round shape Trust Fund • Funds raised or supplied for a particular purpose which cannot be used for any other purpose University of Toronto Mississauga UTM • Campus of University of Toronto located in Mississauga Upper-Tier Municipality • revenue requirements over their supporting municipalities User Fees, Rents, & Service Charges Revenue from user fees on City services Rent received on city-owned property All service charges Value for Money VFM • Assurance that products and services that the City acquires and provides are strategically aligned to the City's vision; obtaining maximum benefit from the resources provided; receiving the most from the resources we use Variance • Difference between budgeted and actual expenses or revenues Veterans' Organization Property • Properties recognized by the City as being used and occupied by the three Mississauga Legion Clubs and the Army, Navy & Air Force Veterans' Club.
-Water Quality • Measure of how suitable water is for a particular type of use (such as drinking and bathing) based on physical, chemical, and biological characteristics such as temperature, turbidity, mineral content, and the presence of bacteria Water Quality Control • Planning, design, construction, operation, maintenance and renewal of infrastructure to remove suspended solids and other contaminants from stormwater, either actively or passively Watercourse • Open channel, either natural or manmade or a combination thereof, which gathers or carries surface water with some degree of regularity Watercourse Erosion Control •
+Description Trunk Storm Sewers • Storm sewer with an inside diameter greater than 1500mm of a typical round-shaped sewer that receives runoff from the surrounding tributary; local storm sewers can be shaped as elliptical or a box culvert subject to the above sizing criteria to an equivalent round shape Trust Fund • Funds raised or supplied for a particular purpose which cannot be used for any other purpose University of Toronto Mississauga UTM • Campus of University of Toronto located in Mississauga Upper-Tier Municipality • Counties and other upper-tier municipalities that do not tax directly but apportion their revenue requirements over their supporting municipalities Region of Peel is the upper level of a two-tier system of municipal government with three area municipalities - City of Mississauga, City of Brampton, and the Town of Caledon User Fees, Rents, & Service Charges • Revenue from user fees on City services Rent received on city-owned property All service charges Value for Money VFM • Assurance that products and services that the City acquires and provides are strategically aligned to the City's vision; obtaining maximum benefit from the resources provided; receiving the most from the resources we use Variance • Difference between budgeted and actual expenses or revenues Veterans' Organization Property • Properties recognized by the City as being used and occupied by the three Mississauga Legion Clubs and the Army, Navy & Air Force Veterans' Club.
+Water Quality • Measure of how suitable water is for a particular type of use (such as drinking and bathing) based on physical, chemical, and biological characteristics such as temperature, turbidity, mineral content, and the presence of bacteria Water Quality Control • Planning, design, construction, operation, maintenance and renewal of infrastructure to remove suspended solids and other contaminants from stormwater, either actively or passively Watercourse • Open channel, either natural or manmade or a combination thereof, which gathers or carries surface water with some degree of regularity Watercourse Erosion Control • Measures employed to prevent or control the loosening and removal of soil from the bank and/or bed of a watercourse by running water; may include bank or bed protection, grading modifications, watercourse realignment and capacity improvements